krorvik/viperpit/articles/prototype.md

 # Throttle solution no 2

 I spent some time looking for a good way to replicate the throttle handle.
-I ended up getting a 3D-printed shell of it from Shapeways.
+I ended up getting a 3D-printed shell of it from [Shapeways](https://www.shapeways.com/shops/f16).
 Filled with resin, and then with hardware added - it made a good first attempt at a real throttle grip.

+Unfortunately, the X55 throttle had to die so I could use the switches in it...

+In this design, the throttle rail was a simple arc cut in acrylic glass, and strengthened with resin.
+There was no idle cutoff.
+I did howevere create an afterburner detent.
+The controlling teensy had a custom curve for this purpose, and some tweaking was performed in DCS to have it enter AB in the right place.

 # New stick